Generic Name: multivitamin with iron and fluoride (MUL tee VYE ta min with EYE urn and FLOOR ide)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, this medicine may discolor your tooth enamel.
 This has occurred mainly with large doses or long-term use.
-Stop using multivitamin with iron and fluoride and call your dentist or doctor at once if you notice any change in the appearance of your teeth.
+Stop using TL Fluorivitamin and call your dentist or doctor at once if you notice any change in the appearance of your teeth.

 Less serious side effects may be more likely, and you may have none at all.